depeperwinkel

 Usage

-The fruits of the coriander are not edible.
-They are too hard and fibrous to be eaten - even after preparation.
-Therefore, they are removed from the dish after preparation, or ground or mortared beforehand.
-The seeds are preferably roasted to bring out the flavour more.
+Coriander fruits are not edible.
+They are too hard and fibrous to be eaten, even after cooking.
+Therefore, they are removed from the dish after cooking, or ground or crushed beforehand.
+The seeds are preferably roasted to bring out the flavor.

-Coriander seed, the same goes for coriander powder, unlike the leaf, will not quickly overpower other flavors.
+Coriander seed, the same goes for coriander powder, unlike the leaf, won't easily overpower other flavors.
 Some experience buttery aromas in it.
-Overall, coriander seed tastes sweet warm, and earthy, with hints of citrus (lemon peel) and the scent of flowers, such as cardamom.
+Overall, coriander seed has a sweet, warm, and earthy flavor, with notes of citrus (lemon peel) and floral scents like cardamom.

-Coriander seed is used in many dishes, often in combination with cumin.
-Examples of dishes with coriander seed are curries, pickled vegetables, soups and stews.
-It is an ingredient in many spice mixtures in Indian and Indonesian cuisine, but the use of coriander seed is certainly not reserved for Asian cuisines, it is also used in French cuisine, for example in ratatouille.
+Coriander seed is used in numerous dishes, often in combination with cumin.
+Examples of dishes featuring coriander seed include curries, pickles, soups, and stews.
+It's an ingredient in many spice blends in Indian and Indonesian cuisine, but its use isn't limited to Asian cuisines; it's also used in French cuisine, for example, in ratatouille.

 Features:

-- 100% dried fruits - 3 mm - from the Coriandrum sativum
+- 100% dried fruits - average 3 mm - from the Coriandrum sativum

 - cultivation method: organic